simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Also needed if file size > 5GB (max single PUT operation upload size)
 - new objects = read after write consistent
 - old objects = eventual consistent
+- If data is changing rapidly, consider EFS instead, for better performance
 - S3 Standard: SLA 99.9 available, 99.999999999 durable
 - S3 Infrequently Accessed: slightly less cost
 - S3 One zone IA - lower cost, not replicated across AZs
 - Glacier
     - Expidited (1-10 min, etc.), Standard, Bulk.
 Standard tier takes about 3-5 hours
     - Encrypted at Rest by default
+    - Can't upload to Glacier via console directly, can via CLI or SDK, or via LifeCycle Policy
 - versioning
     - pay for each version
     - each new version needs to be made public individually